Moose: Natural predators

-A full-grown moose has few enemies except Siberian tigers (Panthera tigris tigris) which regularly prey on adult moose, but a pack of gray wolves (Canis lupus) can still pose a threat, especially to females with calves.
-Brown bears (Ursus arctos) are also known to prey on moose of various sizes and are the only predator besides the wolf to attack moose both in Eurasia and North America.
+A full-grown moose has few enemies except Siberian tigers (Panthera tigris tigris), which regularly prey on adult moose; however, a pack of gray wolves (Canis lupus) can still pose a threat, especially to females with calves.
+Brown bears (Ursus arctos) are also known to prey on moose of various sizes; they are the only predator besides the wolf to attack moose both in Eurasia and North America.
 In Western Russia, moose provide about 15% annual estimated dietary energy content for brown bears and are the most important food source for these predators during spring.
 However, Brown bears are more likely to scavenge a wolf kill or to take young moose than to hunt adult moose on their own.
 Black bears (Ursus americanus) and cougars (Puma concolor) can be significant predators of moose calves in May and June and can, in rare instances, prey on adults (mainly cows rather than the larger bulls).
 Wolverines (Gulo gulo) are most likely to eat moose as carrion but have killed moose, including adults, when the large ungulates are weakened by harsh winter conditions.
 Orcas (Orcinus orca) are the moose's only confirmed marine predator as they have been known to prey on moose and other deer swimming between islands out of North America's Northwest Coast.
 However, such kills are rare and a matter of opportunity, as moose are not a regular part of the orca diet.
 There is at least one recorded instance of a moose being scavenged by a Greenland shark (Somniosus microcephalus).